amazon-archives/startup-kit-nodejs/README.md

 - First make sure you have created VPC and database stacks in CloudFormation using the [Startup Kit templates](https://github.com/awslabs/startup-kit-templates).
 - Next, after reading through the notes below and making sure the app runs locally, create a S3 bucket (or use an existing one) and put your zipped code in the bucket.
+When zipping the code, be sure to zip/compress the contents of the of the folder EXCEPT the node_modules directory.
+Do not zip the top level folder/directory itself.
-Finally, use the Startup Kit app template to create a stack for the app, selecting 'node' as the stack type.
+- Finally, use the Startup Kit app template to create a stack for the app, selecting 'node' as the stack type.

 ### STEPS TO BUILD AND RUN LOCALLY